 ORDERS

 Let's first start by getting a person_id.
 You might write your query with a test patient in your non-prod environment that doesn't have any orders.
-Don't fret, just keep looking there are bound to be patients with orders.
+Don't fret.
+Keep looking, there are bound to be patients with orders.

 select * from person where name_last_key = "SMITH"